Twitter owner Elon Musk has suggested a new name for Donald Trump’s Truth Social app.

-Trump was banned from major social media platforms such as Facebook and Twitter after his role in stoking divisions which led to the 6 January storming of the US Capitol building by far-right supporters.
+Former US president Trump was was banned from major social media platforms such as Facebook and Twitter after his role in stoking divisions which led to the 6 January 2021 storming of the US Capitol building by far-right supporters.

 What is Truth Social?